zipwith/jacc/README.md

 So, if you are looking for a yacc-compatible parser generator for Java, then perhaps jacc may meet your needs!

+# Installation
+Installation of this software requires a suitable Java development kit as well as a copy of ant.
+I have used these instructions with a variety of different Java versions on a variety of different platforms.

+To build, use the command `ant` (or `ant jacc`, if you prefer).
+This will create a file `jacc.jar` in the `dist/` folder that you should move to a suitable directory on your machine.
+After this:

+- On Windows:
+  Copy the batch file `scripts/jacc.bat` to a directory on your path.
+  You should edit this file so that the string `%JACC_PATH%` is replaced with the absolute path of the directory containing `jacc.jar` (or else set the environment variable `JACC_PATH` to point to that directory).

+- On Unix:
+  Copy the file `scripts/jacc` to a directory on your path.
+  You should edit this file so that the string `$JACC_PATH` is replaced with the absolute path of the directory containing `jacc.jar` (or else set the environment variable `JACC_PATH` to point to that directory).

+After the appropriate files have been installed, you can use the command `ant clean` to delete temporary files that were constructed during the installation process.

 # History
 jacc was written by Mark P Jones at the end of 1999 for use in his